 There is no practical manner to ensure that leased equipment or a leased vehicle will be used, maintained or caused to comply with applicable law.
-Pawnee requires its lessees to deliver evidence of compliance with same as a condition to funding but has no assurance (and Lease-Win has no assurance) that a lessee will take the appropriate actions during the lease term to address any use, maintenance or compliance issues which may arise.
-A lessee's conduct (or lack thereof) could subject Pawnee or Lease-Win, as applicable, to liability to third parties.
+Pawnee requires its lessees to deliver evidence of compliance with same as a condition to funding but has no assurance that a lessee will take the appropriate actions during the lease term to address any use, maintenance or compliance issues which may arise.
+A lessee's conduct (or lack thereof) could subject Pawnee, as applicable, to liability to third parties.